-Texas Tech University Health Sciences Center Anita Thigpen Perry ATP School of Nursing is an excellent choice for contemporary, state-of-the-art nursing education.
-When you graduate, you will join our alumni serving in hospitals and clinics, influencing state and national policymakers, conducting research, and teaching in schools of nursing.
+The Texas Tech University Health Sciences Center School of Nursing is the best choice for a comprehensive, state-of-the-art nursing education.

+The School of Nursing is known for its outstanding faculty, and is a pioneer in distance education.
+At a time when nurses are greatly needed in the state of Texas, our School of Nursing is offering new and innovative educational programs to the next generation of health care professionals throughout Texas.
+Upon graduation, you will join our alumni in serving hospitals and clinics, influencing state and national policymakers, conducting research and teaching across the nation.